bitlux/bitlux.github.io/caa.md

 The replacement California cache was fortunately in the Bay Area.
 I made the short drive and found the cache in a beautiful park with spectacular views of the coast.
 A great way to start the series.
 I did a long loop with a brutal uphill climb on the way back.
-Near the paring lot, there was a medical emergency on the trail, and I actually saw a very rugged ambulance drive on the trail to transport the victim away.
+Near the parking lot, there was a medical emergency on the trail, and I actually saw a very rugged ambulance drive on the trail to transport the victim away.

 <p style="text-align: center; font-style: italic">
 <img src="caches/caa/ca.png" alt="California" title="California">